 - Provide data for reports and assist in interpreting program needs.
 Collect and compile material for review and analysis; evaluate, document and recommend proper courses of action.

 - Perform other duties as assigned or required.

 Essential Job Requirements and Qualifications

-- Bachelor’s degree in education, museum studies, art, art history or related field a plus.
+- Bachelor’s degree in education, museum studies, art, art history or related field.

 - Able to work individually and with a team.

-- Able to plan, organize and follow schedules of activities.
-Must effectively manage multiple projects and priorities.
+- Able to plan, organize, and follow schedules of activities.
+Must effectively coordinate multiple projects and priorities.
 Must be detail orientated and able to plan small- and large-scale events.

 - Must have competence with Microsoft Office.